kubeflow/community/proposals/1026-kubeflow-agentic-platform/implementation-plan.md

 - deterministic canonical argument encoding;
 - durable preview records with bound resource versions and safety observations;
 - signed approval receipt or an equivalent server-verifiable approval mechanism;
-- explicit evaluation of MCP Elicitation and the selected harness approval surface;
+- implement MCP `2026-07-28` Multi Round-Trip Requests with `input_required`, and evaluate the selected harness approval surface; retain legacy elicitation only as a compatibility path;
 - durable HA storage with atomic create, replay, conflict, TTL, cleanup, and recovery behavior;
 - key rotation and receipt revocation rules;
-- one-prompt reference user journey for Gateway mutations.
+- one-prompt reference user journey for Gateway mutations as an extension-profile deliverable.

 Exit criteria: